 1) The Enneagram

 Your journey with the Enneagram begins by completing some questionnaires.
-The data from these questionnaires act as a blueprint to help both parties within the process.
-So, this part of the illumination process can help the participant understand what may be going on and why they make various choices.
-It doesn’t matter what your dominant, wing, or tri-type.
+The data from these questionnaires acts as a blueprint to help both parties within the process.
+So, this part of the illumination process can help the participant understand what is going on and why they make various choices.
+It doesn’t matter what your dominant, wing or tri-type.
 All types can enjoy success with this blended learning method if they are operating in the healthy range.
 It’s the first readiness assessment tool.

 2) The Cultural Photograph Identifier Exercise